sustainjane98/spectre/README.md

 ### Create a Press Releases Page

-Create a page titled “Presse” (slug `presse`), add contact info or press photos, then choose the `Presse` template in the page settings.
-It will list the five latest press releases below the page content.
+Create a page, name it (e.g., “Presse” with slug `presse`), and add content such as press contacts or photos.
+Then select the `Presse` template in the page settings sidebar.
+The page will now display the five most recent press releases below its main content.

 ### Add a New Press Release

-Create a new post, tag it with `#pressemitteilung`, and it will appear only on the Press page and archive (`/presse/mitteilungen`), not in the main blog.
+To add a press release, create a new post, tag it with `#pressemitteilung`, and it will appear only on the Press Releases page (and `/presse/mitteilungen` archive), not in the main blog index.

 # Privacy-Friendly YouTube Embeds

-This theme enables GDPR-compliant YouTube embeds using [light-yt.js](https://www.labnol.org/internet/light-youtube-embeds/27941/) by Amit Agarwal.
+This theme enables GDPR-compliant YouTube embeds using [light-yt.js](https://www.labnol.org/internet/light-youtube-embeds/27941/) by [Amit Agarwal](https://github.com/labnol).

-## Embed a YouTube Video
+## Embedding a YouTube Video

-1. Copy the YouTube video ID (e.g. for `https://www.youtube.com/watch?v=dQw4w9WgXcQ` the ID is `dQw4w9WgXcQ`).
+1. Copy the YouTube video ID (from `https://www.youtube.com/watch?v=dQw4w9WgXcQ`, the ID is `dQw4w9WgXcQ`).
-2. In the editor, add an HTML block where the video should appear.
+2. In the Ghost editor, add an HTML block where the video should appear.
-3. Insert:
+3. Insert the following code, replacing `VideoID` with your copied ID:

    ```
    <div class="youtube-player" data-id="VideoID"></div>
    ```

-   replacing `VideoID` with your copied ID.
+   (Example: `<div class="youtube-player" data-id="dQw4w9WgXcQ"></div>`)

-Save this block as a snippet to reuse it easily.
+Save this block as a snippet in Ghost so you don’t have to retype it each time.

-# Google News Sitemap
+# Google News–Compatible Sitemap

 This theme can generate [Google News–compatible sitemaps](https://developers.google.com/search/docs/crawling-indexing/sitemaps/news-sitemap).
-Add a route:
+Just define a route with the sitemap template as shown:

 ```
 routes: